Crêpes Suzette: Origins

-The origin of the dish and its name is disputed.
+The origin of the dish and its name are disputed.
 One claim is that it was created from a mistake made by a 14-year-old assistant waiter, Henri Charpentier, in 1895 at the Maitre at Monte Carlo's Café de Paris.
-He was preparing a dessert for the Prince of Wales, the future King Edward VII of the United Kingdom, whose guests included a beautiful French girl named Suzette.
+He was preparing a dessert for the future King Edward VII of the United Kingdom (then Prince of Wales), whose guests included a beautiful French girl named Suzette.
 This story was told by Charpentier himself in Life à la Henri, his autobiography, although later contradicted by the Larousse Gastronomique.

 It was quite by accident as I worked in front of a chafing dish that the cordials caught fire.
 I thought it was ruined.
 The Prince and his friends were waiting.
 How could I begin all over?
 I tasted it.
 It was, I thought, the most delicious medley of sweet flavors I had ever tasted.
 I still think so.
 That accident of the flame was precisely what was needed to bring all those various instruments into one harmony of taste ...
 He ate the pancakes with a fork; but he used a spoon to capture the remaining syrup.
 He asked me the name of that which he had eaten with so much relish.
 I told him it was to be called Crêpes Princesse.
 He recognized that the pancake controlled the gender and that this was a compliment designed for him; but he protested with mock ferocity that there was a lady present.
 She was alert and rose to her feet and holding her little skirt wide with her hands she made him a curtsey.
 "Will you," said His Majesty, "change Crêpes Princesse to Crêpes Suzette?"
 Thus was born and baptized this confection, one taste of which, I really believe, would reform a cannibal into a civilized gentleman.
 The next day I received a present from the Prince, a jeweled ring, a panama hat and a cane.